-In addition, the Board maintains replacement cost insurance on equipment in the amount of \$6,489,058.
-Other property insurance includes the following: \$1,000,000 for extra expense/business income, \$1,000,000 for crime.
+In addition, the Board maintains replacement cost insurance on equipment in the amount of \$10,445,104.
+Other property insurance includes \$1,000,000 for crime.
 Comprehensive equipment coverage is carried on the boiler, machinery, and data processing equipment in the amount of \$100,000,000.

 Settled claims have not exceeded this coverage in the past three years.
-There has been no significant change in coverage from last year.
+Coverage was reviewed during 2018 and adjusted as deemed appropriate.